RigiEnriquez/Resume-HTML-CSS/README.md

 # Resume-HTML-CSS
 Testing my First HTML and CSS Resume

-Download the File and then Extract It!
+Download the Zip file and then Extract It!